-The study of autophagy in human health is a new research field that has recently generated tremendous attention due to the recognition that autophagy is involved in multiple developmental processes and various human diseases including cancer.
+The study of autophagy in human health is a research field that has generated tremendous attention due to the recognition that autophagy is involved in multiple developmental processes and various human diseases including cancer.

 A collaborative project in Dr. Birol’s group is focusing on short proteins called antimicrobial peptides (AMPs), which are produced naturally by various animal and plant species.

 We aim to use bioinformatics to investigate the landscape of mutations present in cancer genomes and the early genomic events that give rise to and promote the progression of cancer.

 We are working to understand the role of epigenetics in cancer and to investigate the therapeutic potential of interventions directed at epigenetic processes.

 A major research focus is the regulatory mechanisms of aberrant RNA processing in cancer, particularly the regulation of alternative pre-mRNA splicing and processing, and miRNA biogenesis.

 We have undertaken a family-based study to identify genetic factors contributing to lymphoid cancers including lymphoma, leukemia and myeloma.